candytale55/web-dev-fundamentals-archive/README.md

 ### Node.js
-Create a basic node that contains data and one link to another node.
+A JavaScript class to create a basic node that contains data and one link to another node.
 The node’s data will be specified when creating the node and immutable (can’t be updated).
 A node’s link to the next node is null when there are no nodes to traverse.

 ### Node_Class_Ice_Cream_Shop.js